 Read the given task properly and focus on each word given.
 Doing so will force your brain to think and help you to focus on the task given.
 In these two minutes, read the question at least twice to ensure that you don’t miss out on any good point that you can use in your essay.
 In this part, you should break down the argument into the main conclusion and supporting premises so that you can start your work in a structured way.

 Here you should brainstorm and generate ideas.
 This part will generate the main content of your essay, so don’t rush yourself.
-Think more and generate idea more.
+Think more and generate ideas more.
 In this part, you will get a rough structure of what points you are going to mention in your essay (the four paragraphs).
 Consider using the provided scratchpad to sketch out a very brief outline so that you can keep your ideas organized.
-This will help you to remember points or idea which are generated in this part during these 5 minutes.
+This will help you to remember points or ideas which are generated in this part during these 5 minutes.

 This part is where you will flesh out the points you generated in the previous 5 minutes.
-Do not forget to refer the points you have written down so that you don’t miss out anything.
+Do not forget to refer to the points you have written down so that you don’t miss out on anything.
 If one paragraph you are working with is making you feel stuck, don’t force yourself to go complete it.
 You should move on to the next paragraph and return when you are ready to give the answer in that paragraph.
 As long as you are keeping your paragraphs structured and ideas separated, you can move smoothly between ideas as works best for you.
 By the end of this part, you should have a draft of your essay.
 To complete your 500 words, you should have written approximately 30-35 sentences of 15-20 words each.

 At this point, stop adding any new points.
-Just read your essay 2 times, correcting all the mistakes regarding the syntax, grammar and spelling mistakes as you read, and make sure that proper transition of words have been used as you move from one point to the next.
-Also, try to increase the vocabulary level, but don’t try to use fancy language, flowery words etc. Look for the sentences where you can change your syntax to leave a more sophisticated impression.
+Just read your essay 2 times, correcting all the mistakes regarding the syntax, grammar, and spelling mistakes as you read, and make sure that proper transition of words have been used as you move from one point to the next.
+Also, try to increase the vocabulary level, but don’t try to use fancy language, flowery words, etc. Look for the sentences where you can change your syntax to leave a more sophisticated impression.
 Stick to formal English and keep the language relevant and simple.

 For more information: Time management of 3 Hours 30 Minutes in the GMAT

-The first section of the GMAT requires you to type an original analytical writing sample.here are some tips which you can use to gain a good GMAT score in Analytical Writing Assessment:
+The first section of the GMAT requires you to type an original analytical writing sample. here are some tips which you can use to gain a good GMAT score in Analytical Writing Assessment:

 All the best.!!